zencart/documentation/content/dev/libraries/bootstrap.md

 Bootstrap has been used in the Zen Cart upgrader (`zc_install`) since Zen Cart version 2.1.0.
 The following chart shows the association between Bootstrap and Zen Cart versions.

-Bootstrap Version| Zen Cart Admin
+Bootstrap Version| Zen Cart zc_install
 -----------|--------------
 BS 5.3.3 | ZC 2.1.0